Kalaloch Campground Overview

 Recreation

-Near the campground and lodge, trails and steps descend about 40 ft. to the beach.
+Near the campground and lodge, trails and steps descend about 40 feet to the beach.
+Beach access at Kalaloch Campground is located on both sides of the campground: A-loop and D-loop.
 There are several beaches, tide pools, scenic overlooks and trails to explore.
 The Kalaloch Creek Nature Trail is a mile-long walk through the forest along Kalaloch Creek, which drains into the ocean.
 There are accessible lookout points at Ruby Beach and Beach 4.
+Kalaloch is known for birding; species such as western gulls and bald eagles are frequently sighted.
+Visitors may even spot a puffin.

 Swimming is possible, however the Kalaloch area is known for large drifting logs that can pose a threat to swimmers as they wash ashore.
 Swimmers should also be aware of potentially dangerous rip tides.